spapas/spapas.github.io/content/react-redux-tutorial.rst

     </Component1>
   </Provider>

-the ``<ConnectedComponent>`` would still get the props (dispatch + state slice) we mentioned above.
+the ``<ConnectedComponent>`` would still get the props (dispatch + state slice) we mentioned above even if its parent components were not connected.

-Of course, in our example, we could avoid using react-redux altogether, by passing the store directly to ``<RootComponent>`` and subscibing to the store changes from the ``RootComponent``'s ``componentWillMount`` method, however the added-value of react-redux is that using ``connect`` and ``Provider`` we could pass dispatch and state slices deep inside our component hierarchy without the need to explicitly pass the store to each individual component and also that react-redux will make optimizations so that the each connected component will be re-rendered only when needed (depending on the state slice it uses) and not for every state change.
+Although we could have avoided using react-redux  by passing the store directly to ``<RootComponent>`` and subscibing to the store changes from the ``RootComponent``'s ``componentWillMount`` method, the added-value of react-redux is that using ``connect`` and ``Provider`` we could pass dispatch and state slices deep inside our component hierarchy without the need to explicitly pass the store to each individual component and also that react-redux will make optimizations so that the each connected component will be re-rendered only when needed (depending on the state slice it uses) and not for every state change.
 Please be warned that this does not mean that you should connect everything so that everything will have access to the global state and be able to dispatch actions.
-You should be very careful to connect only the components that really need to be connected (redux calls them container components) and use ``mapStateToProps`` to  and pass dispatch and state as properties to their children (which are called presentational components).
+You should be very careful to connect only the components that really need to be connected (redux calls them container components) and pass dispatch and state as properties to their children (which are called presentational components).
 Also, each connected component should receive only the part of the global state it needs and not everything (so that each particular component will update only when needed and not for